JavaScript is required to use this site. Please enable JavaScript in your browser settings.

 The NIST provides another big data reference architecture (National Institute of Standards and Technology 2015).
 It also describes technical building blocks of big data systems, e.g. infrastructure components like storage, computing or network resources, but also surrounding components for the management of the resources, processing models or data organization.
 Despite it provides also functional architecture components e.g. for data collection, preparation, analytics or visualization, the abstraction level of this components – and the customer context – is quite high, while this means that it is highly reusable in many use cases the instantiation for a specific domain needs more effort.
 So the first key principle of Cloutier (2010) is broken, since a clear strategy description is missing.
 Further it only consists of a technical architecture, while customer context and business architecture are necessary RA building blocks (Cloutier 2010).

-Nirmala and Raj (2016) describe in their approach different components of big data architectures which are commonly used in organizations for big data analytics projects.
+Nirmala and Raj (2016) describe different components of big data architectures, which are commonly used in organizations for big data analytics projects.
 They further outline several scenarios like text, stream or predictive analytics.
 But how these use cases relate to the technical components is missing.
 The approach further lacks in describing the functions of and interactions between the technical components as well as how the architecture can be used in different settings and problems.

-Pääkkönen and Pakkala (2015) also present an approach for a big data reference architecture which is derived from existing data analytics infrastructures of Twitter, Facebook and LinkedIn.
+Pääkkönen and Pakkala (2015) also present an approach for a big data reference architecture.
+It is derived from existing data analytics infrastructures of Twitter, Facebook and LinkedIn.
 It contains eight modules starting with data sources and storage up to the visualization and access to information.
 Further it provides mappings between this modules and existing big data technologies.

 A more specific reference architecture for big data systems in the national security domain is proposed by Klein et al. (2016).
 In addition to the technical view, it contains modules of the NIST approach (2015), it integrates domain knowledge and use cases to the reference architecture and tries to include aspects of reference models.
 Hence it provides a technical and a customer context, they lack in details and doesn’t contain methods to close this gap.
 Further domain-specific aspects of the use case have no consequences for architecture components and functions or are not described in detail.